MathBilibili/Stochastic-approximation-cut-algorithm/README.md

 Please cite the following paper when using SACut:

 Liu, Yang and Robert J.B.
 Goudie.
-“Stochastic Approximation Cut Algorithm for Inference in Modularized Bayesian Models.” _Statistics and Computing (in press)_ (2021).
+“Stochastic Approximation Cut Algorithm for Inference in Modularized Bayesian Models.” _Statistics and Computing 32, 7 (2022).
 [Link][Link]

 ## Installation
 Simply download and install the SACut package from Github.